 The idea that developers use code to create complex applications is correct yet superficial.
 In reality, every development specialist will use a very specific set of tools to get a job done.
 As there are always many available tools to complete a certain task, you want to be sure that the instruments chosen by your development team meet your needs.

 We in the industry refer to this collection of instruments to be applied in a project as the tech stack.

 What is a tech stack?

 A tech stack is essentially the array of technologies one chooses to build their project with.
 It is composed of solutions you prefer to create such elements of the system as the application and data storage, DevOps tools, and business-centric integrations.

 Let’s take a look at an example.
 Netflix uses a combination of Python and Java to power its back-end.
 React is used for the front-end of the app.
 They use MySQL and PostgreSQL to handle the databases.
 And finally, the streaming giant relies on Amazon to take care of the infrastructure.
-A little about how MySQL works in Go.

 The combination of these and other technological solutions was chosen purposefully to match the exact needs of the business, as every element is designed to allow flawlessly streaming videos, downloading content, and receiving relevant suggestions.

 Obviously, each software development project is unique so there’s no universal formula for picking the perfect tools.
 The right choices can only be made based on thorough analysis in each case.

 How to choose a fitting tech stack?